Assessment

 Use of artificial intelligence tools

-No part of the work submitted for assessment is allowed to have been generated or otherwise produced by artificial intelligence tools.
+The work submitted for assessment is not allowed to have been generated by artificial intelligence tools.
 Failure to abide by this requirement will be treated as academic misconduct and trigger the relevant procedures and penalties.
 Standard academic misconduct regulations apply at all times.